RaviTambade/ngnihilenttraining/notes/enterprise1.md

 I told him:

-> “By the way, Rohan, bookmark this:
+> “By the way, Sarthak, bookmark this:
 > **Refactoring Guru – Design Patterns**
 > It is the Harvard of design patterns.
 > When you read it, your thinking as an engineer will transform.”